zhangjis/CMAPPER_rock/README.md

 # CMAPPER

-This is a repository for an 1D model of thermal evolution of rocky exoplanets with masses between 1 and 6 Earth-mass and core mass fractions between 0.1 and 0.8.
-We are currently extending the equations of state tables so the code can be applied to planets with a wider range of planet mass.
+This is a repository for an 1D model of thermal evolution of rocky exoplanets with masses between 0.5 and 6 Earth-mass and core mass fractions between 0.1 and 0.8.
+Additioanlly, the range for planet equilibrium temperature is between 255 and 1800K/ We are currently extending the equations of state tables so the code can be applied to planets with a wider range of planet mass with higher equilbrium temperature.
 The model outputs detailed planet thermal history and tracks possible phase transitions including magma ocean and inner core solidification (see results).

 ## Quickstart